Efficient planet formation by pebble accretion in ALMA rings: Discussion

 With two Jovian mass planets detected in the inner cavity, the transitional disc PDS~70 is currently the only protoplanetary disc with unambiguous evidence of harboring planets \citep{KepplerEtal2018,HaffertEtal2019}. \citet{BaeEtal2019} studied the architecture of the PDS~70 system by hydrodynamical simulation and reproduces the orbital elements of the two planets as well as the ALMA continuum.
 However, in their work, they initially set the mass of PDS~70~b as $5\,M_{\rm Jup}$ and put it directly at 20~au regardless of the formation history.
 Considering the 5.4~Myr-old age of PDS~70, the core formation of PDS~70~b, c is inefficient in a smooth disc.
 For example, if the critical core mass of the PDS~70 protoplanet was $10 M_\oplus$ and the pebble mass flux amounted to $100\, M_\oplus\,\rm Myr^{-1}$, it requires ${\sim}10$~Myr for a Pluto-mass embryo at 20~au to grow \textit{in situ} by pebble accretion in the 3D accretion regime.
 The growth timescale is even longer for PDS~70~c.

-In addition, the orbits of PDS~70~b, c are consistent with a 2:1 mean motion resonance configuration \citep[e.g.,][]{WangEtal2021i}.
-The appearance of this first-order mean motion resonance hints that they may form in sequence in the more outer region and experienced convergent migration \citep{TerquemPapaloizou2007}, which will require an even longer pebble accretion timescale.
-Therefore, mechanisms to accelerate the growth of the protoplanet are required.
+In addition, the orbits of PDS~70~b, c are consistent with a 2:1 mean motion resonance configuration \citep[e.g.,][]{WangEtal2021i}. \hjch{The appearance of this first-order mean motion resonance hints that they}{If confirmed, the planets} may \hjadd{have} formed in sequence \hjch{in the more outer region and}{even further out to} experience convergent migration \citep{TerquemPapaloizou2007}. \hjch{which will}{This would} require an even longer \hjch{pebble accretion}{planet formation} timescale. \hjch{Therefore,}{To alleviate the timescale problem,} mechanisms to accelerate \hjadd{planet} growth \hjrem{of the protoplanet} are required.

-Our model of planet assembly in rings has the potential to explain the formation history of PDS~70~b and c, i.e., the two planetary cores are formed from an outer first-generation ring, which may still appear as the continuum peak at ${\sim}74$~au.
-Since planet b formed earlier than planet c, it also started gas accretion earlier and transform into the slower type-II migration before planet c.
+Our model of planet assembly in rings \hjch{has the potential to explain the formation history of}{can potentially be applied to} PDS~70~b and c, i.e., the \hjch{two planetary cores}{planets} are \hjch{formed from}{spawned by} an outer \hjch{first-generation}{pebble} ring, which may still \hjch{appear}{be present} \hjadd{in ALMA imagery} as \hjch{the}{a} continuum peak at ${\sim}74$~au \citep[][]{KepplerEtal2019}.
+Since planet b formed earlier than planet c, it also started gas accretion earlier and transform into the slower type-II migration before planet c \hjadd{caught up}.
 Together with the fact that PDS~70~c is more massive than PDS~70~b and thus experienced stronger type-I migration torque, it is reasonable to assume that they will undergo convergent migration, and then form a common gap \citep[e.g.,][]{DongFung2017}.